arthurdent75/SimpleScheduler/README.md

 *Configuration > Add-ons, Backups & Supervisor > ADD-ON STORE button in bottom right corner >  three dots in top right corner > Repositories*\
 Click refresh and you will find the add-on "Simple Scheduler" listed.

+If you are not using a supervised installation, you can run the addon as a docker container.
+Take a look here: [docker_install.MD](asset/docker_install.MD "docker_install.MD")

 ### Type of scheduler